 Home Park is a proudly appointed Site of Special Scientific Interest (SSSI)

-Home Park is residence to many grand and enduring veteran trees - the dominant species being Tilia (lime trees).
-These interspersed old-timers occur within avenues, along boundaries, and woodland areas, and are an ecosystem within themselves.
+Within Home Park are a number of grand and enduring veteran trees - the dominant species being Tilia (lime trees).
+These can be located within avenues, along boundaries and woodland areas.
+They are an ecosystem within themselves.

-The acid grasslands of Home Park sustains a diversity of plant communities, some rare, and of scientific significance.
-Once widespread across the floodplains of the Thames valley area, few of these plants remain today - making Home Park genuinely extraordinary.
+The acid grasslands of Home Park are comprised of a diversity of plant communities, some rare and of scientific significance.
+Once widespread across the floodplains of the Thames valley area, many of these plants remain today- making Home Park an important habitat.

 Longwater Canal - known today as The Long Water - is a beautiful stretch of water completed in 1660 by King Charles II.
 In a spectacular show of affection - the king dedicated this water feature, complete with its double row of lime trees as a wedding present to his bride-to-be, Catherine of Braganza.

 The 12-mile Longford river - commissioned by King Charles to bring fresh water to Hampton Court Palace - was dug by a royal tenant farmer by the name of Edward Manning.
 He completed the immense task in just nine months.

 Passing through Hounslow, Feltham, Bedfont and Hanworth before entering the royal estate at Bushy Park and into Hampton Court Palace, The Long Water is towards the end of the river, flowing in to the River Thames.

 During his reign, Oliver Cromwell extended and improved river flow.
 Following his death, King Charles II was desperate to abnegate the glory of the court, so contracted famous French landscape gardener, Andre Mollet, to design something breathtaking.
 Mollet diverted the old course of the Longford River at Hampton Court, pouring it into the magnificent canal of today.